 No doubt guided by these ancient precedents, the late Denis Puxty founded the Guild of Musicians and Singers in 1993, the aims and objects of which were, in his words, “to create a Guild of professional and amateur musicians similar to Guilds of years past, enabling members to meet from time to time for working and fraternal purposes”.
 The title was probably suggested by the words of Psalm 68, verse 25 – ‘The singers go before, and the minstrels (musicians) after’.
 It was chosen for ease of abbreviation (so as not to be confused with the GSM – the Guildhall School of Music) and was meant to include those who play and those who sing.

 Since its inception, the Guild has sought to promote, through its concerts and recitals, a high standard of musical performance.
-Its principal meetings are normally held twice yearly in Central London, and these have featured solo piano recitals; lieder and song recitals; a recital for violin and piano; concerts by brass ensembles; an orchestral concert; a military band concert; a recital of music for clarinet and piano (rarely-heard Sonatas by Stanford and Howells), organ recitals including major works by Reger and Karg-Elert; and a theatre organ concert on a famous Wurlitzer organ in south London.
-Choral concerts have featured Handel’s Coronation Anthems of 1727, and major works by William Walton have also been given including the Coronation Te Deum.
-An important work for narrator and organ was given its first performance in Britain in Holy Trinity Church in Sloane Street.
-Fully illustrated lectures and talks have been presented, and speakers have included three distinguished cathedral organists.
+Its meetings are normally held twice yearly in Central London, and these have featured solo piano recitals; lieder and song recitals; recitals for violin and piano; concerts by brass ensembles; orchestral concerts; military band concerts; recitals of music for clarinet and piano (including rarely-heard Sonatas by Stanford and Howells), four organ recitals including major works by Reubke, Reger and Karg-Elert; and a Theatre Organ Concert on a famous Wurlitzer organ.
+Choral concerts have featured Handel's four Coronation Anthems of 1727, and major works by William Walton have also been given including the Coronation Te Deum.
+An important work for narrator and organ was given its first performance in Britain in Holy Trinity Church in London's Sloane Street.
+Fully illustrated lectures and talks have been presented by professional musicians, and speakers have included three distinguished cathedral organists.

-The Guild has been endeavouring to expand its programme to include regional activities outside London, and already has held highly successful meetings in Liverpool and Ipswich.
-The London meetings are normally held at the church of Allhallows-by-the-Tower, and full details of these and regional meetings are sent to all members before each event, supplying accurate locations and detailed travel information.
+Meetings are normally held at the church of All Hallows-by -the-Tower in London, and full details of these are sent to all members before each event, supplying accurate details and detailed travel information.